SystemsGenetics/kube-runner/README.md

 - [gene-oracle](https://github.com/ctargon/gene-oracle)
 - [KINC](https://github.com/SystemsGenetics/KINC)

-Additionally, each application can be deployed as a pod of _N_ Docker containers to a Kubernetes cluster using `kubectl`.
+Additionally, each application can be run as a job of _N_ Docker containers to a Kubernetes cluster using `kubectl`.

 ## Dependencies

 You need Docker to build and push Docker images, and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) to test GPU-enabled Docker images on a local machine.
-To deploy a pod to a Kubernetes cluster, you need [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
+To interact with a Kubernetes cluster, you need [kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).

 ## Usage